 Calling all romantic brides, this engagement photo outfit look is for you.
-Take inspiration from our bride, Bri and her romantic and flowy tulle sleeve maxi dress.
-A long and flowy maxi dress is so romantic without being too formal — and it won’t make you feel uncomfortable during the shoot (especially if you’re having a summer engagement photo session).
+Take inspiration from our bride, Bri and her romantic and long flowy dress for engagement photos.
+A long and flowy maxi dress for engagement photos is so romantic without being too formal — and it won’t make you feel uncomfortable during the shoot (especially if you’re having a summer engagement photo session).
 Tulle is also perfect for an engagement photo because it looks great in photos!
 Bri completed her soft look with our Elise tulle heels.

 Pro tip: Add fun textures to your wedding look which will really make your photo come to life!
 We love textures like tulle, fringes, feathers and even shimmery sequins as grab attention and work really well with any backdrop.